rfhb/emamds/en/documents/product-information/osvyrti-epar-product-information_en.md

 Osvyrti should not be used in paediatric populations (see sections 4.2 and 5.1).

-In a phase 3 study of paediatric patients with osteogenesis imperfecta (N = 153), maximum serum denosumab concentrations were observed on day 10 across all age groups.
+In a phase III study of paediatric patients with osteogenesis imperfecta (N = 153), maximum serum denosumab concentrations were observed on day 10 across all age groups.
 For every 3 months and every 6 months dosing, mean serum denosumab trough concentrations were observed to be higher for children 11 to 17 years of age, while children 2 to 6 years of age had the lowest mean trough concentrations.

 ## 5.3 Preclinical safety data